stvtixrdio/Stvtixrdio/README.md

 i like to animate, draw, colab, anything that represents,

+causally, people call me, ANYTHING

 - ‼️ I’m currently working on smth
 - 🎙️ I’m currently learning german / Spanish
 - 📻 Ask me about anything
 - ⚡ How to reach me: dunno figure it out
--  Pronouns: she/her
+-  Pronouns: she/her/they/them
--